Doping dependence of chiral superconductivity in near $45^\circ$ twisted bilayer cuprates: Result and discussion

+In this section we consider the parameter describing Bi2212.
 We start by probing the superconducting phase in model \eqref{eq:H} with $\theta=43.60^\circ$, for types $B_1$ and $B_2$ separately.
 We can compare the energies of the two states and find a doping region where TRS breaking is likely to occur.

 On Fig.~\ref{fig:omega} (a), we show the superconducting order parameter for the $B_1$ and $B_2$ states for $V=0.4$.
 The two states have very similar superconducting domes.
 The order parameter vanishes around half-filling in both cases.
-That the order parameter does not vanish exactly at $n=1$ can be attributed to the error on the electron density typical of VCA when the chemical potential within the cluster is not treated as a variational parameter.
+That the order parameter does not vanish exactly at $n=1$ can be attributed to the error on the electron density typical of VCA when the chemical potential within the cluster is not treated as an additional variational parameter.

 We can use the optimal value of the Potthoff functional in each state, $\Omega_{B_1}$ and $\Omega_{B_2}$, as a measure of the free energy of the system~\cite{potthoff_variational_2003}.
 In Fig.~\ref{fig:omega} (b), we show the difference $\Delta\Omega=\Omega_{B_2}-\Omega_{B_1}$.
 When $\Delta\Omega$ is positive (negative) the $B_1$ ($B_2$) representation is energetically favored.